Success Skepticism

 Except it's a terrible way to learn.
 This approach suffers from a fatal flaw called survivorship bias.
 By only studying the winners, we completely ignore all the people who did the exact same things but failed.

-Here is why taking advice from successful people is often bad advice—and what you should do instead.
+If you want to know why taking advice from successful people is bad, survivorship bias is the psychological flaw you need to understand—and here is what you should do instead.

 The Problem With Studying Success